HR Agents of Change: Driving Organizational Growth and Talent Transformation | Thrive 2017 Conference

 - Develop your leadership pipeline to ensure business continuity in the face of turnover

-- Use cutting-edge methods for measuring the impact of your strategic initiatives so you can prove ROI to stakeholders
+- Employ appropriate HR metrics to measure the impact of your initiatives and prove ROI to stakeholders

 - Re-calibrate company culture so it supports business goals and employee retention